-Old English Sheepdog Puppy Guide: First Year Care
+Old English Sheepdog Puppy Guide

 First Week Home

-Bringing home a Old English Sheepdog puppy is exciting but requires preparation.
+Bringing home an Old English Sheepdog puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Old English Sheepdog puppy to reach full size between 12-24 months.

 Feeding Schedule

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Old English Sheepdogs with moderate energy levels strike a good balance between activity and relaxation.

 Vaccination Timeline